Crow Black Sky

-Crow Black Sky is a black metal band from Cape Town, South Africa, and has been active since 2009.
+Crow Black Sky is a South African black metal band from Cape Town which has been active since 2009.
 The band has released two albums, with later material described by the band as "cosmic black metal".
-Multiple lineup changes occurred between the release of the debut album, 'Pantheion' (2010), and 2012.
-On 17 January 2018, they released their second album, 'Sidereal Light: Volume One.'
+Multiple lineup changes occurred between the release of the debut album, Pantheion (2010), and 2012.
+On 17 January 2018, they released their second album, Sidereal Light: Volume One.
 The band releases its material independently.

 History

-In April 2009, Crow Black Sky was formed by Kean Malcolmson and Stephen Spinas, who recruited the now lead guitarist Gideon Lamprecht.
+In April 2009 Crow Black Sky was formed by Kean Malcolmson and Stephen Spinas, who recruited the now lead guitarist Gideon Lamprecht.
 They were joined by vocalist Ryan Higgo soon thereafter, and their first live appearance took place later that year.
 Arie Korf, the original drummer, was replaced by Lawrence Jaeger (Wings of Aggression, The Broken Result).
 Several guitarist changes occurred, including Westley Byrne, Chris Gilbert (Dogs of War), Jesse Vos (Wildernessking), and Brad Saunders (The Broken Result).

-The band entered their home recording studio in February 2010, and began work on their debut album, Pantheion, which was entirely self-produced.
+The band entered their home recording studio in February 2010 and began work on their debut album, Pantheion, which was entirely self-produced.
 The album was officially released on 18 December 2010, and was well received by many international critics.
 However, the band has mentioned that they consider it to be more of a demo release than anything else.
 In response to the praise received, a music video for the song "Stars of God" was released in December 2012.
 Crow Black Sky was booked for a national tour in support of Canadian death metallers Kataklysm in May 2011, but the tour was subsequently cancelled.

 The lineup was solidified by the end of 2012, consisting of Gideon Lamprecht (guitars), Ryan Higgo (bass and vocals) and Lawrence Jaeger (drums).

-On 17 January 2018, Crow Black Sky returned with Sidereal Light: Volume One, the first offering in a series of cosmic black metal releases.
+On 17 January 2018 Crow Black Sky returned with Sidereal Light: Volume One, the first offering in a series of cosmic black metal releases.